troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 end
 ```

-The code above is incredibly simple and yet incredibly powerful.
+The code above is incredibly simple and yet incredibly powerful at the same time.

-First we get the object_id of the object we're looking at:
+First we get the `object_id` of the object we're looking at:

 ```Ruby
 caller_object_id = object.__id__